Your doctor may soon become your fitness coach.

 The Centers for Disease Control and Prevention (CDC) recommends adults 18 to 64 years old get at least 2.5 hours of moderate intensity aerobic activity every week, or 1.25 hours of vigorous aerobic activity combined with at least 2 days of weight training.
 Yet, according to the CDC, fewer than half of us meet those guidelines.

-With obesity, type 2 diabetes, and cardiovascular disease reaching epidemic proportions — and all having a variety of unpleasant complications — doctors and public health officials are embracing new measures to encourage people to get moving.
+With obesity, type 2 diabetes, and heart disease reaching epidemic proportions — and all having a variety of unpleasant complications — doctors and public health officials are embracing new measures to encourage people to get moving.

 Urologist Neil Baum has been prescribing exercise for several years as a way to help his patients improve chronic health conditions and reduce their medications.
 When he sees an overweight patient he asks: “Would you like to get off of all of these medicines?
 Would you like to start feeling better?
 There’s no pill for this, you’ve got to start exercising.”
 Baum gives patients an exercise regimen and dietary guidelines, and gets them to make a commitment to the program.
 They set a weight-loss goal and schedule a follow-up appointment in one month.
 For those who buy in, the results have been phenomenal, Baum says.